Sahilb315/AtomixDB/README.md

 - [Golang](https://golang.org/dl/) (version 1.17 or later)
 - [Git](https://git-scm.com/downloads)
-- Linux operating system.
-AtomixDB has been developed and tested on systems like NixOS.
+- Linux or MacOS.
+AtomixDB has been developed and tested on NixOS.

 ### Clone the Repository